 Generally, unless otherwise specified all applicants for the GSM category of visas must pass the Points Test.
 Applicants are awarded points for:-

-If an applicant is able to meet all the requirements of any particular category of visa he/she intends to apply for, then he/she is invited to contact James Tan Immigration Consultants by completing the Assessment Form in this website for a proper assessment to determine whether an application should be lodged with the Department of Immigration & Border Protection.
-This assessment costs only $150.00 and is credited to the applicant’s fees payable if he/she proceeds to instruct us to proceed with an application.
-In all instances lodgement fees (which can be quite substantial) once paid to the Australian Department of Immigration is non-refundable.
+If an applicant is able to meet all the requirements of any particular category of visa and you intend to apply for the visa, then you are invited to contact James Tan Immigration Lawyer by completing the Assessment Form in this website for a proper assessment to determine whether an application should be lodged with the Department of Home Affairs.
+This assessment costs only $150.00 and is credited to the fees payable if you proceed to instruct us to proceed with an application.
+In all instances lodgement fees (which can be quite substantial) once paid to the Australian Department of Home Affairs is non-refundable.
 Therefore the $150.00 assessment fee paid is money well spent.

-17. Please note that the immigration information provided in this website is a guide only.
-You are advised to contact James Tan Immigration Consultants or the Department of Immigration & Border Protection for specific answers to any question affecting your case.
-For a prompt reply to any query with regard to your case you are invited to submit your confidential completed Assessment Form to James Tan Immigration Consultants for an accurate and quick assessment of your specific case.
+16. Please note that the immigration information provided in this website is a guide only.
+You are advised to contact James Tan Immigration Lawyer or the Department of Immigration & Border Protection for specific answers to any question affecting your case.
+For a prompt reply to any query with regard to your case you are invited to submit your confidential completed Assessment Form to James Tan Immigration Lawyer for an accurate and quick assessment of your specific case.